-This Letter to the Editor appeared in the July 16, 2019 edition of the Pittsburgh Post-Gazette.
+This Letter to the Editor appeared in the March 1 edition of the Pittsburgh Post-Gazette.